Got a question about how the Accreditation Program for Australian Veterinarians (APAV) works? Check out our FAQ below.

 Caprine arthritis encephalitis accreditation programs are managed by the state and territory government agencies.
 Some states may require a veterinarian to be APAV Accredited as a prerequisite.
 For further information please contact your state or territory agriculture department.

 What do I need to do in order to give rabies vaccinations?

 APAV Accreditation and APAV Operational Programs hold no requirement regarding administering rabies vaccines.
-Further information can be obtained from your regional Australian Government Department of Agriculture and Water Resources Animal Export office.
+Further information can be obtained from your regional Australian Government Department of Agriculture, Fisheries and Forestry Animal Export office.